external-secrets/kubernetes-external-secrets/keps/20200901-standard-crd.md

 * Kubernetes External Secrets `KES`: A Application that runs a control loop which syncs secrets
 * KES `instance`: A single entity that runs a control loop.
 * ExternalSecret `ES`: A CustomResource that declares which secrets should be synced
-* Backend: A **source** for secrets.
-The Backend is external to the cluster.
-E.g.: Alibabacloud SecretsManager, AWS SystemsManager, Azure KeyVault...
+* Store: Is a **source** for secrets.
+The Store is external to KES.
+It can be a hosted service like Alibabacloud SecretsManager, AWS SystemsManager, Azure KeyVault...
 * Frontend: A **sink** for the synced secrets.
 Usually a `ConfigMap` or `Secret`
 * Secret: credentials that act as a key to sensitive information

 ## Use-Cases
-* one global KES instance that manages ES in **all namespaces**, which gives access to **all backends**, with ACL
+* one global KES instance that manages ES in **all namespaces**, which gives access to **all stores**, with ACL
-* multiple global KES instances, each manages access to a single or multiple backends (e.g.: shard by stage or team...)
+* multiple global KES instances, each manages access to a single or multiple stores (e.g.: shard by stage or team...)
 * one KES per namespace (a user manages his/her own KES instance)

 ### User definitions